 Special Aspects of Confocal Microscopy

 Principal benefits of confocal methods include controlled restriction of the focal plane thickness to allow optical sectioning, and improved resolution and contrast by elimination of flare from signals arising outside the image plane.
 These two factors combine to permit x-zscan images that provide three-dimensional representations of thick specimens.
 Spherical aberration limits these capabilities, and increases proportionally with depth in the specimen when the refractive index of the specimen differs from that of the immersion fluid.
 If an oil immersion objective is used with an aqueous specimen, approximately one-third-wave spherical aberration is added for every micrometer focus depth below the cover glass.
 Small amounts of spherical aberration cause an expansion of the point spread function and an equivalent loss in axial resolution (see Figure 6).
 The large degree of aberration that accumulates if focusing beyond about 10 micrometers into a low-index specimen produce considerable blurring of the point spread function and loss of contrast in the image.
 If spherical aberration is not eliminated, sharpness and contrast losses override any benefit in the confocal approach when imaging at depths of more than approximately 15 micrometers from the cover glass.
 The utilization of water immersion objectives offers substantial benefits in elimination of these problems when imaging aqueous specimens such as live cells.
+More recently, silicone immersion objectives have also become popular for live cell imaging, having a refractive index of n =1.41, similar to components of living cells and tissues.

 Spherical aberration resulting from mismatched refractive indices can distort optical data to the extent that morphological misinterpretation and errors in dimension measurement can occur.
 The well-known distortion of specimens in three-dimensional microscopy manifests itself as an elongation of features along the optical axis (z-axis).
 A number of techniques have been employed to measure and to computationally simulate the effect, but contradictions exist over both the magnitude and exact cause.
 The artifact has been experimentally verified, however, and is known to produce an axial elongation of an object causing it to appear to be up to three times its actual size (Figure 3).
 The anomaly depends upon the immersion conditions, and is thought to be caused by the fact that axial stage movements do not result in a direct equivalent displacement of the focal position.
 Errors in the estimation of distances and volumes occur, having major implications in all forms of three-dimensional quantitative microscopy.
 Among the factors that have been demonstrated to play a role in the distortion effect are the refractive index mismatch between the embedding or surrounding medium and the immersion fluid, the specimen size, the distance from the cover glass, and the numerical aperture of the objective.
 Utilization of water immersion when imaging low-index specimens such as biological material will lessen the effect, although under some conditions it will not be completely eliminated.
 Cellular material typically varies in refractive index between about 1.33 and 1.39, and consequently some refractive index mismatch may still exist, even when water is used as the immersion medium.